maddestlabs/storie/README.md

 ## Features

 Core engine features:
-- **Cross-Platform** - Runs natively in terminals and in web browsers via WebAssembly
+- **Cross-Platform** - Runs natively and in web browsers via WebAssembly
+- **Fast-Prototyping** - Write code on GitHub Gist and see it run at https://maddestlabs.github.io/Storie?gist=GistID
-- **Minimal Filesize** - Compiled games/apps average from maybe 400KB to 2MB.
+- **Minimal Filesize** - Compiled games/apps average from maybe 1MB to 5MB.
-- **Reusable Libraries** - Helper modules for events, animations, and UI components
-- **Input Handling** - Comprehensive keyboard, mouse, and special key support
-- **Color Support** - True color (24-bit), 256-color, and 8-color terminal support
-- **Layer System** - Z-ordered layers with transparency support
-- **Automatic Terminal Resize Handling** - All layers automatically resize when the terminal or browser window changes size
-- **Direct Callback Architecture** - Simple onInit/onUpdate/onRender callback system

-Storie features:
-- Minimal Markdown-like parser
 - Nim-based scripting using [Nimini](https://github.com/maddestlabs/nimini)

 ## Getting Started

 Quick Start:
 - Create a gist using Markdown and Nim code blocks
-- See your gist running live: https://maddestlabs.github.io/Storie?gist=gistid
+- See your gist running live: https://maddestlabs.github.io/Storie?gist=GistID

 Create your own project:
 - Create a template from Storie and enable GitHub Pages